OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ![radare2 Visual Mode - V](Images/Chapters/0x05b/r2_visualmode_hex.png)

-The Visual Mode offers different views of the code, by default you get the hexadecimal view, type `p` (multiple times) to switch/rotate views, e.g. we type it only once to enter the disassembly view:
+By default, you will see the hexadecimal view.
+By typing `p` you can switch to different views, such as the disassembly view:

 ![radare2 Visual Mode - Vp](Images/Chapters/0x05b/r2_visualmode_disass.png)